On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Combinatorics

 In this example $X$ has one block of zeros.
 This block has length one.
 The text $Y$ has also one block of zeros.
 This block has length two.
-We say that the block of zeros in $X$ gets aligned by $v$ with the block of zeros in $Y$.}\\[3mm] Recall that to obtain $\tilde{L}_n$ from $L_n$, we pick a block of five zeros at random in $X$ and reduce its length by one.
-Then we add a zero to a randomly chosen block of one zero in $X$.
+The block of zeros in $X$ is said to get aligned by $v$ with the block of zeros in $Y$.
+Recall that to obtain $\tilde{L}_n$ from $L_n$, a block of five zeros is picked uniformly at random in $X$ and its length reduced by one.
+Then, a zero is added to a randomly chosen block of one zero in $X$.
 The modified text is denoted by $\tilde{X}$.
-The optimal score between $\tilde{X}$ and $Y$ is $\tilde{L}$.\\ For any optimal alignment $v$, we have:\\ When the selected block of five zeros in $X$ is aligned by $v$ with a block of length strictly less than five, then the score is not reduced.
-When, on top of that, the extra zero is added to a block of length one which is aligned by $v$ to a block of at least two zeros, than the score is increased by one.
-The block of length five and the block of length one are chosen independently from each other, so that we find: for any optimal alignment $v$.
-When, $E^n$ and $F^n$ both hold, then, for any optimal alignment $v$ we have:
+The optimal score between $\tilde{X}$ and $Y$ is $\tilde{L}$.
+For any optimal alignment $v$ and when the selected block of five zeros in $X$ is aligned by $v$ with a block of length strictly less than five, then the score is not reduced.
+When, on top of that, the extra zero is added to a block of length one which is aligned by $v$ to a block of at least two zeros, than the score increases by one.
+The block of length five and the block of length one are chosen independently from each other, and so for any optimal alignment $v$.
+When $E^n$ and $F^n$ both hold, then for any optimal alignment $v$